 1. MKC, MAM, James C. Kelsoe, Jr. and Joseph Thompson Weller were ordered to pay a total of $200.3 million.
 Of this, $100.3 million was used to establish a “Morgan Keegan Fair Fund,” and $100 million was used to establish a “States’ Fund” both for the benefit of investors.
 All costs, expenses, and charges associated with the Morgan Keegan Fair Fund and the States’ Fund management and distributions will be paid by MKC.

 2. MKC and MAM are prohibited from creating, offering or selling any proprietary funds for a period of two years.

-3. In addition to regular audits and examinations State regulatory authorities may conduct additional audits or examinations of the offices and branch offices of MKC and MAM; and, for the next two years, appropriate costs associated with these special audits or examinations will be paid by MKC/MAM.
+3. In addition to regular audits and examinations, state regulatory authorities may conduct additional audits or examinations of the offices and branch offices of MKC and MAM; and, for the next two years, appropriate costs associated with these special audits or examinations will be paid by MKC/MAM.

-7. State securities regulators will continue the cases and charges against Brian B. Sullivan, Gary S. Stringer and Michele F. Wood, who were named in the States’ proceedings and who have not entered into the consent orders.
+7. State securities regulators will continue the cases and charges against Brian B. Sullivan, Gary S. Stringer, and Michele F. Wood, who were named in the States’ proceedings and who have not entered into the consent orders.

-If you have questions, you may call the Morgan Keegan Settlement Help Line at 888-208-9083 or email info@MorganKeeganSettlement.com.
+If you have questions, you may call the Morgan Keegan Settlement Help Line at 1-888-208-9083 or email info@MorganKeeganSettlement.com.